dtchepak/davesquared.net/source/_posts/2012-03-01-folds-pt3-left-fold-right.markdown

 First we saw that `foldRight` takes a function with the accumulator passed in on the right, while `foldLeft` has it passed in on the left.
 Depending on the arguments required to the function being folded, this can make certain folds simpler to call in one direction than the other (such as being able to use `(:)` instead of `(++)` to build up lists while maintaining its order).

 More importantly, we saw that the order of evaluation was different for the folds.
-Left folds start with the final list element first, working backwards to the start of the list, whereas right folds end up evaluating the list in its initial order.
+Left folds start combining the first element with the initial accumulator, whereas for right folds the last element is the first combined with the initial accumulator value.
+This causes folding `(:)` using left fold to reverse a list, while the right fold preserves the initial order.

-This evaluation order means left folds don't work on infinite lists (as it needs to get to the final element first), while right folds (depending on a function's strictness) can sometimes work happily with an infinite list.
+This evaluation order means left folds don't work on infinite lists (it needs to get to the final element first before it can start evaluating the expression), while right folds (depending on a function's strictness) can sometimes work happily with an infinite list.
 To determine whether a function will work with infinite lists, we need to think about whether that function can return a result without accessing its second parameter (`acc`, or accumulator).

-There are a few more subtleties I found while researching this article (like being able to [implement `foldl` using `foldr`](http://www.haskell.org/haskellwiki/Foldl_as_foldr), so that there are some cases where it will terminate for an infinite list), but hopefully this post has covered the basic points.

 We can use these differences to decide which type of fold to use.
 If we need to handle infinite lists then a right fold is our only choice.
 Otherwise we can consider which evaluation order seems to best suit what we're trying to achieve.
 We are also yet to cover a final discriminator, the efficiency of different folds, and this will give us a bit more of a clue as to when we want to use each type of fold.
 We'll look at this aspect in the next post of this series, starting with finding a significant problem with our current `foldLeft` implementation.